Abruptive/Metabun/README.md

-*Important: The class is still in development and major structural changes may happen.*
+*Important: The class is still in development and major structural changes may happen.
+If you have any suggestions or found any bugs, please [post an issue](https://github.com/AlexandruDoda/ALXWP-Meta/issues/new) on the repository.*

 ## What is the _ALXWP Meta Class_?